frankgreco/alexa/README.md

 [AWS Lambda](https://aws.amazon.com/lambda/) is being used to host the source code for all of the skills.

-See each skill's README for more information.
+See each skill's README for more information.g

 ## directory structure
 This project has a top level `skills/` directory that contains a list of directories each corresponding to a different Alexa skill.
 Each skill contains a directory that contains all of the speech assets associated with that skill and another directory that contains the source code.
 Here's an example structure: